statichunt/statichunt/content/sponsors/become-a-sponsor.md

 **Statichunt is now open to sponsorship opportunities!**

-Statichunt is a open source JAMStack themes, templates and tools directory.
-Hundreds of desingers, developers and business owners visit this website regularly.
+Statichunt is the largest and fastest-growing JAMStack themes and resources directory.

-If you / your organisation would like to support the site, promote products or services, or simply be involved with the community, the platform is now open to such opportunities.
+You can support and involved with this project by becoming a sponsor.
 Please read on to see the available sponsorship options.

-## Stats
+## Numbers

-- Visitors in March on Statichunt : 2403
+- Visitors in March on Statichunt →  2403

-- Page views in March on Statichunt : 18,119
+- Page views in March on Statichunt →  18,119

-- Number of JAMStack Themes : 276
+- Number of JAMStack Themes →  300+

-- Number of Tools : 99
+- Number of Tools →  99

+## Audience

+The audience is hundreds of web designers, developers, and business owners who are interested in creating JAMStack websites, applications, themes and tools.

 <br/>